Probate Q&A Series

 To postpone a trustee’s sale under a deed of trust, heirs can ask the court to enjoin the sale before it occurs.
 North Carolina law provides for this remedy:

 • G.S.
-45-21.26 allows a party with an interest in the property to file a Superior Court action to enjoin the foreclosure sale by posting a bond for the amount owed, plus interest and costs.
+45-21.34 allows a party with an interest in the property to apply to a judge of the superior court to enjoin the foreclosure sale upon legal or equitable grounds the court may deem sufficient.
 (Link to G.S.
 45-21.26)

 d.
 Negotiating with the Lender